The recurrence spectrum for dynamical systems beyond specification

 Suppose $\beta=2$.
 Then $S$ consists of two elements.
 If $n\geq1$, $A_0,\ldots,A_n$ are defined and $A_n\supset S$, then $A_n$ contains $I_1$.
 It follows that $A_0$ contains an open interval that is mapped by $T^{n+1}$ homeomorphically onto $(0,1)$.
 Therefore, it is left to consider the case where $A_n$ is defined for all $n\geq0$.
 Since $\beta>1$, $\{n\geq0\colon A_{n+1}=T(A_n)\}$ is a finite set.
 Since $S=\{(1-\alpha)/2,(2-\alpha)/2\}$, $T(I_0)=[\alpha,1)$, $T(I_2)=[0,\alpha)$, and $1-\alpha$ is the unique fixed point of $T_{\alpha,2}$, there is $n\geq0$ such that one of the following three cases occurs:

 \begin{itemize} \item[(i)] $A_n=T(I_0)$ and $A_{n+1}=T(I_2)$;

 \item[(ii)] $A_n=T(I_2)$ and $A_{n+1}=T(I_0)$;

 \item[(iii)] $1-\alpha\in A_n$. \end{itemize} Since $T(I_0)\cup T(I_2)=[0,1)$, if (i) or (ii) occurs then we are done.
 If (iii) occurs, then there is $n'\geq n+1$ such that $A_0$ contains an open interval that is mapped by $T^{n'}$ diffeomorphically onto $(0,1)$.
-We are done.
-The proof of Proposition~\ref{trans-prop} is complete. \end{proof}
+The proof of proposition~\ref{trans-prop} is complete. \end{proof}